rigetti/qcs-api-client-rust/README.md

 This project generates two Rust clients—one for each OpenAPI schema (public and internal).
 New schemas are updated automatically when the [qcs-api-docs] repo is updated.

-Clients should be regenerated manually using `make regenerate` and committed with an appropriate [Angular-style conventional commit message](https://conventionalcommits.org/) for the *code changes* (which may be breaking even if the schema changes were not).
+Regenerate clients manually by running `make regenerate` from within a Python 3.9+ virtual environment.
+Commit regenerated code with an appropriate [Angular-style conventional commit message](https://conventionalcommits.org/) for the *code changes* (which may be breaking even if the schema changes were not).

 ## The Public Code